A Legacy of Reconciliation

 It was winter, and the pervasive chill made me grateful for my warm sweater and overcoat.
 Eddie explained that Mandela and all other African prisoners were issued shorts and sandals, and were required to wear these in all kinds of weather.
 They slept on thin mats on the bare concrete, and relieved themselves in small metal buckets.

 Eddie Daniels and Nelson Mandela were on Robben Island together for 15 years.
 Both had fought against the pervasive system of injustice that was apartheid.
 In the 1950s, Eddie had followed the lead of Mandela and others in adopting Gandhi's nonviolent approach in challenging apartheid, conducting protests and sit-ins in whites-only clubs and premises.
 Though light-skinned, Eddie was of mixed parentage and officially categorized as "colored."
-But, believing in the equality of all races, he labelled himself a "black" in solidarity with those who were subject to the most stringent and punitive of regulations.
+But, believing in the equality of all races, he labeled himself a "black" in solidarity with those who were subject to the most stringent and punitive of regulations.
 He did not join Mandela's African National Congress (ANC), however, because he thought it placed too much emphasis on racial differences.

 In the wake of the 1960 massacre of dozens of Africans by government soldiers at Sharpeville, the ANC made the decision to embrace armed struggle against the apartheid regime.
 Daniels joined a smaller illegal organization, the African Resistance Movement (ARM).
 Its members conducted sabotage against government installations, taking great care to avoid injuring human beings.